Matthew Mercer: Critical Role

 In October 2020, Mercer became the creative advisor for the Critical Role board and card game imprint called Darrington Press.
 From June to August 2021, Mercer appeared on Exandria Unlimited, a spinoff of Critical Role, as a player.
 In March 2022, he reprised his role in the two part special Exandria Unlimited: Kymal.
 In 2025, he was the game master for the Age of Umbra limited series.
-In August 2025, Critical Role announced that Brennan Lee Mulligan would take over as Game Master from Mercer for their fourth campaign.
-It is scheduled to premiere on October 2, 2025; Mercer will appear in the campaign as a player.
+In August 2025, Critical Role announced that Brennan Lee Mulligan would take over as Game Master from Mercer for their fourth campaign, which premiered on October 2, 2025; Mercer appears in the campaign as a player.
 Rolling Stone stated that "the inclusion of Mulligan is huge, but not entirely surprising" given Mulligan's background as "a well-established Game Master" along with previous comments made by Mercer on eventually shifting "into a 'Professor X' role as a mentor to the next generation of storytellers rather than remaining the face of the brand in perpetuity".

 Game design

-Hayley McCullough, for the American Journalism, commented that "Mercer is well-known for his homebrew mechanics, character classes, and feats".
+Hayley McCullough, for American Journalism, commented that "Mercer is well-known for his homebrew mechanics, character classes, and feats".
 Mercer's work as Dungeon Master has led to the development of three campaign setting books being published about his world of Exandria.
 The first is the Critical Role: Tal'Dorei Campaign Setting (2017) published through Green Ronin Publishing.
 The second is the Explorer's Guide to Wildemount (2020) published through Wizards of the Coast, thus making Exandria an official Dungeons & Dragons campaign setting.
 The third is Tal'Dorei Campaign Setting Reborn (2022), a revised and expanded edition of the Tal'Dorei Campaign Setting, which was published by Darrington Press, the publishing label created by Critical Role Productions.
 Tal'Dorei Campaign Setting Reborn was nominated for the 2022 ENNIE Awards in the "Best Setting" category.

-On March 15, 2022, a new adventure module titled Critical Role: Call of the Netherdeep (2022), with Mercer, James Haeck and Chris Perkins as lead designers, was released.
+On March 15, 2022, a new adventure module titled Critical Role: Call of the Netherdeep (2022), with Mercer, James Haeck, and Chris Perkins as lead designers, was released.
 It is the second collaboration book between Wizards of the Coast and Critical Role Productions.
 Mercer was then a consultant on the Dungeon Master's Guide (2024) for the revised 5th Edition of Dungeons & Dragons.
 Mercer was a designer on Daggerheart (2025), a tabletop role-playing game system by Darrington Press, and created the "Age of Umbra" campaign frame for the system.